hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 ### Global options

-knitr allows for global options, which means choosing **options that apply to all code chunks in an RMarkdown file**.
+`knitr` also allows for global options, which means choosing **options that apply to all code chunks in an RMarkdown file**.
 These will be the default options used for all the code chunks in the document, unless a modification is specified in an individual code chunk.

 Global options should be placed inside your `setup` code chunk.
 The **`setup` chunk is a special knitr chunk that should be placed at the start of the document**.
-We recommend storing all `library()` loads required for the script and other `load()` requests for external files here.
+We recommend storing all `library()` loads required for the script in this `setup` chunk too!

 <img src="../img/setup_chunk2.png" width="500">